Neeli Zinda Hai

 Neeli Zinda Hai is a Pakistani supernatural horror drama series, directed by Qasim Ali Mureed, and written by Adeel Razzaq.
-It features Urwa Hocane, Mohib Mirza, and Sonia Mishal in lead roles.
+It features Urwa Hocane in the titular role of a vengeful ghost with Mohib Mirza, and Sonia Mishal in lead roles.
 It premiered on ARY Digital on 20 May 2021.

 Plot

 The story revolves around a married couple, Aman and Sumbul, who are trying to make up for lost time and love.
 Life keeps becoming difficult for Sumbul after a stillborn birth, an empty marriage, black magic by a broken mother-in-law, and a mute daughter named Minaal.
 After moving into a new house, the family starts to experience certain paranormal activities.
 Sumbul hires a maid for housework, and even the maid experiences the paranormal happenings.
 Aman refuses to believe in supernatural forces, which leaves Sumbul to deal with her issues on her own.
 The broken family tries to get closer to each other but grows further apart due to Neeli and her actions.